itsjuanmatus/itsjuanmatus/README.md

 👨🏻‍💻  Software Engineer / Frontend Developer at Nicasource

-📚 Currently getting better at NextJS and ExpressJS
+📚 Currently getting better at NextJS, Gatsby, and ExpressJS

 🎬 I'm starting a YouTube channel ([you can check it out here](https://www.youtube.com/channel/UCU3megO3PrCIbTUoaAeiPvQ))